 - To make sure the standards and guidelines are adhered to or not …etc.

-How to review? – The following are the list of activities involved:
+The following are the list of activities involved:

 - Define the criteria – Have a checklist of what to look for?